Skip to content

 sql

-SELECT grade, name
+SELECT age, name

-FROM grades
+FROM people

-ORDER BY grade DESC, name ASC;
+ORDER BY age DESC, name ASC;

 Explanation: